High-Performance Near-Infrared Quantum Emission from Color Centers in hBN: Results and Discussion

-The computed transition dipole moment for the transition is $\mu=0.59$ e{\AA}, which leads to a radiative lifetime $\tau_{\mathrm{rad}}=75$ ns.
-This value is larger than the experimentally measured lifetime of about 2 ns for the 770~nm emitters.
-The discrepancy could be partly due to the presence of a nonradiative recombination channel, which would lead to an overestimate of the radiative rate extracted from experiment, and hence an underestimation of the excited-state lifetime.
+The computed transition dipole moment for the transition is $\mu = 0.59$~e\AA{}, which yields a radiative lifetime of $\tau_{\mathrm{rad}} = 75$~ns.
+This value is longer than the experimentally measured PL decay time of $\sim 2$~ns for the 770~nm emitters, but these two quantities are not expected to coincide directly.
+In the present calculations, $\tau_{\mathrm{rad}}$ corresponds to the intrinsic radiative lifetime of an idealized defect transition, whereas the experimentally measured lifetime ($\tau_{PL}$) is an effective PL decay time obtained under the actual excitation conditions and local sample environment, and therefore reflects both radiative $\tau_{rad}$ and nonradiative $\tau_{NR}$ processes:

+\noindentwhere $\eta$ is the quantum efficiency.
+A shorter measured PL lifetime is therefore physically reasonable for emitters with non-unity quantum efficiency, as is commonly the case in hBN \cite{li2022carbon}.
+In addition, the broader photophysical dataset indicates that some emitters exhibit internal-state dynamics beyond a simple isolated two-level transition, including metastable shelving behavior (see Fig. \ref{fig: g2}), which may further influence the experimentally observed decay kinetics.
+We therefore interpret the theory--experiment difference as arising from a combination of nonradiative relaxation, local defect-environment effects, and additional internal-state dynamics not fully captured in the idealized radiative-lifetime calculation.

 The equilibrium structure of the neutral (O$_\mathrm{N}$V$_\mathrm{N}$H)$^0$ complex is then shown in Fig.~\ref{fig:theory}(d).
 The defect is structurally similar to (O$_\mathrm{N}$V$_\mathrm{N}$)$^+$, except that it has an additional H atom bonded to a B atom between O$_\mathrm{N}$ and V$_\mathrm{N}$, with $C_1$ symmetry.
 (O$_\mathrm{N}$V$_\mathrm{N}$H)$^0$ is also a spin-1/2 center, with a doublet ground state $^2A$.
-The $b_{1}$ state (Fig. \ref{fig:theory}e) is a localized B $p_z$ state near the V$_\mathrm{N}$.
-The higher $b_{2}$ state, being closer to the conduction band, exhibits more delocalized character (with a lower isosurface value) and includes contributions from the B $p_z$ orbital near O$_\mathrm{N}$.
-In the $^2A$ ground state, $b_{1}$ is doubly occupied and $b_{2}$ is singly occupied.
-When an electron is promoted from $b_{1}$ to $b_{2}$, the excited $^2A$ state is formed.
+The 1a state (Fig. \ref{fig:theory}e) is a localized B $p_z$ state near the V$_\mathrm{N}$.
+The higher 2a state, being closer to the conduction band, exhibits more delocalized character (with a lower isosurface value) and includes contributions from the B $p_z$ orbital near O$_\mathrm{N}$.
+In the $^2A$ ground state, 1a is doubly occupied and 2a is singly occupied.
+When an electron is promoted from 1a to 2a, the excited $^2A$ state is formed.

 The CCD of this transition is shown in Fig.~\ref{fig:theory}f.
 The calculated ZPL energy of 1.48~eV (840~nm) with a Huang-Rhys factor $S=1.73$ is close to the dominant emission of SQEs clustered around 1.45~eV (856~nm) that are observed under excitation at 765~nm (1.62~eV) (Fig. \ref{fig: cryo characterization}c, blue bins).
 The calculated Huang-Rhys factor once again matches well with the experimental observation shown in Fig. \ref{fig: EP coupling}b.